MCUdude/MicroCore/README.md

 [![Build Status](https://travis-ci.org/MCUdude/MicroCore.svg?branch=master)](https://travis-ci.org/MCUdude/MicroCore)
 [![MicroCore forum thread](https://img.shields.io/badge/support-forum-blue.svg)](https://forum.arduino.cc/index.php?topic=426153.0)

-A lightweight Arduino hardware package for ATtiny13, ATtiny13A and ATtiny13V.
-This core is a complete rewrite of Smeezekitty's [core13](https://sourceforge.net/projects/ard-core13/).
-A lot of work has been put into MicroCore to make it up to date with the latest requirements.
+MicroCore is a lightweight Arduino hardware package for ATtiny13, ATtiny13A and ATtiny13V.
+It's easy to install, easy to use, have lots of features and support most Arduino functions.
-If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
+If you're into low level AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
 Make sure to check out the [example files](https://github.com/MCUdude/MicroCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).

 ## Table of contents